 Eye-pleasing work however, doesn’t always determine one’s Success.
 Studio 4000 therefore makes no bones about striking a balance between aspirational small-scale private undertakings, commercial scalable projects and government work.
 They also work with Gujarat based companies to make showrooms & workspaces across India.
 “These works may seem almost mechanical; we are playing with set modules.
 The creative dimension here isn’t just visual but pertains to organizational clarity, optimizing usable space and turn-around-time.
 It’s making us more efficient and widening our minds, rather than restricting or purging the imaginative side of things.”

 Beyond adding or seeking creative spins to every project, it is important to realise and accept that commercial viability, profits and scalability is crucial for business.
 It is what allows practices to generate resources that are invested into the experimentation to generate artistic works.
 “We might not bag ambitious projects like museums and schools immediately.
 So, we make the best of available opportunities without losing our core values.”
 This cycle also works towards nation-building and making good design accessible to all.

 The gates are not glamorous or photogenic to appeal to magazines But on closer inspection, the gates showcase meticulous detailing.

 Good design is the need of the construction industry.
 It could be devising efficient design-systems for mass-production in commercial projects, or navigating limitations and long-drawn processes with government undertaking or the private work that allow expression, poetry and creative liberties.
-And for a practice that is inspired by Ahmedabad’s legacy of modern architecture and its master architects, their ambition, ideas and work come full circle.
+And for a practice that takes inspiration from Ahmedabad’s legacy of modern architecture and its master architects, their ambition, ideas and work thus come full circle.